 came out from Jerusalem at the time that Zedekiah, king of Judah, was carried away captive into Babylon. ||

 (15-16) The people of Zarahemla came out from Jerusalem at the time that Zedekiah was carried away captive into Babylon.|

 Now you might be wondering where these mysterious people of Zarahemla came from.
 It turns out that they were also

 long lost Israelites That's right!
 They were seafaring Jews that, with God's help, sailed over "the great waters" from Israel

 after it was attacked by Babylon in 586 BCE.
-(The people of Zarahemla are called "Mulekites" later in the Book of Mormon.
-See
+(The leader of this expedition, Mulek, is named later in the Book of Mormon.

-language (Reformed Egyptian) became corrupted since.
+language (Reformed Egyptian) became corrupted.
 So the people of Zarahemla and the people of Mosiah couldn't

 understand one another.

-(18) But these problems were easily solved.
-Mosiah taught the people of Zarahamla how to speak in Mosiah's language
+But these problems were easily solved.
+Mosiah taught the people of Zarahamla to speak Mosiah's language

-(Reformed Egyptian -- like all indigenous Americans speak), so they could write down their genealogies too.
+(Reformed Egyptian -- like all good Jews and indigenous Americans speak), so they could write down their genealogies too.
 (Although

 they didn't get to write them on the plates of Nephi.)